Updated on 4 Feb 2020.

 Are you planning to take any long term investment decision in the near future?
 Do you know what are the long term investment options available currently?

-Generally when an investment is done for a period of more than 5-6 years or even more than 10-15 years, it is called as long term investment.
+Generally, when an investment is done for a period of more than 5-6 years or even more than 10-15 years, it is called a long term investment.

-When someone starts saving money for his/her child’s education expenses, marriage etc. that come under long term investment.
-One can choose from a wide range of such investment products as per risk bearing capacity.
+When someone starts saving money for his/her child’s education expenses, marriage etc. that comes under long term investment.
+One can choose from a wide range of such investment products as per risk-bearing capacity.

 Jump to Section

 - 11 Long Term Investment Options in India 2020

 - #1.Public Provident Fund Investment

 - #2.
 Investment in Mutual Funds